Hangover Hydration Drink

-Alcohol leads to an increase in plasma osmolality, in other words there are more particles in your bloodstream.
+Alcohol makes you dehydrated because it leads to an increase in plasma osmolality.
+In other words, there are more particles in your bloodstream.
 This increase in concentration stimulates the release of a hormone called anti-diuretic hormone, or ADH, helping you to hold on to water by making you urinate less.
 However, alcohol inhibits the release of ADH, making you doubly dehydrated by increasing your blood concentration and then making you pee more - so you lose water and electrolytes!

 How can I stay hydrated while drinking alcohol?

 Different concentrations of alcohol will have differing impacts on hydration.
 The increase in urine production is proportional to the concentration of alcohol: a drink of 2% alcohol gives no increase in urine output compared to a non-alcoholic drink, whereas a drink with 4% alcohol does.
 Even if you are drinking higher concentration alcoholic drinks, you can counter this by drinking water as well.
 Better still: replace fluids lost with a hydrating drink that also includes the sugar and electrolytes needed for you to properly rehydrate, like Hydrant.

 The proper name for a hangover is “veisalgia.”
 The familiar hangover symptoms include headache, diarrhea, tachycardia (fast heart rate), tremor (the shakes), fatigue, and nausea.
 Diarrhea and vomiting will further dehydrate you, contributing particularly to hangover headache due to loss of water to the brain.
 Check out this article, where we discuss the link between dehydration and headaches here.